firebotQL/CompAInion/README.md

 Here are some tasks/todos on my radar (in priority order):

-1. Isolating CSS from the extension and the domain.
-As there is a bleed between current webpages and chrome extension atm.
-(Looking into complete a shadow-dom solution)
+1. Separate the CSS of the extension and the website.
+Currently, there's an overlap between the webpage's CSS and the extension's CSS.
+I am considering using a Shadow DOM + Twind solution to solve this, but there are some challenges to overcome.
-2. Fix on any website.
-If keyboard inputs listened on for any input box or etc, we should disable them when the sidebar/modal for the CompAInion is open/active.
+2. Address this issue across all websites: if any input boxes or similar elements are actively listening for keyboard inputs, we should disable these when the CompAInion sidebar or modal window is open and active.
-3. Enhancing select text/content menu with more options like: summarizing, explaining in layman terms, rewriting/simplifying and etc.
+3. Expand the functionality of the text selection/context menu.
+In addition to including selected text in your chat, introduce more options such as summarizing, explaining in simpler terms, rewriting for better understanding and etc. Any ideas are welcome!
 4. Enabling the selection of different ChatGPT models (not restricted to 3.5).
 5. Enabling users to save and load chat history.
    - 5.a.
 An option to switch between global or tab/website-specific history.